Why am I Seeing Spots?

-Yes, low blood pressure can cause you to see spots.
+Can low blood pressure cause you to see spots?

 Yes, high blood pressure can cause you to see spots.
-High blood pressure can damage the light-sensitive tissue in your retina, which can lead to bleeding in your eye.4 Bleeding can cause you to see spots.
+High blood pressure can damage the light-sensitive tissue in your retina, leading to bleeding in your eye.4 Bleeding can cause you to see spots.
 It can also lead to a loss of vision.

 In this article